 - Repetitive Transactions: Though belonging to different dates, many transactions implicate the debiting or crediting of the same accounts repetitively, which makes it a tedious task.

-- Cash Book is a Better Alternative for Cash Transactions: Cash book records all the cash related transactions under a single account which has a debit and credit side which is a more comfortable option than recording each cash transaction in separate journal entries.
+- Cash Book is a Better Alternative for Cash Transactions: Cash book records all the cash related transactions under a single account.
+It has a debit and credit side, making it a more comfortable option than recording each cash transaction in separate journal entries.

 Pass the journal entries for the following business transactions: